Our History

 1987 – Progi's Origins

-Digital inventory management systems for recyclers were a scarce commodity during this period and those offered on the market did not meet the needs of Pièces d’Auto Turcotte.
-The Trois-Rivières’ recycling centre hired a firm to develop its own software.
-The fellow recyclers of Pièces d’Auto Turcotte showed a particular interest in this new initiative.
+Digital inventory management systems for recyclers were hard to find at the time, and those offered on the market did not meet the needs of Pièces d’Auto Turcotte.
+The Trois-Rivières recycling centre hired a firm to develop its own software.
+At Pièces d’Auto Turcotte, recycling colleagues took a particular interest in this new initiative.

 1990 - Foundation of ProgiPac*

-The firm that was developing the software for Pièces d’Auto Turcotte’s software was bought out and the new owner decided to abandon the project’s development.
-Eight shareholders, either partner at Pièces d’Auto Turcotte or close to the company, got together to buy the code.
-I was the creation of a new corporation named ProgiPac.
-Among the new business partners were legends of the organization such as Gilles Héon, the visionary, François Paprosky, the technology pro, and Francine Dupont, the manager.
-At its beginnings, ProgiPac occupied a desk corner at Pièces d’Auto Turcotte but quickly took up more space so the young start-up moved to Francine’s basement while Pièces d’Auto Turcotte continued to test drive the new parts inventory software.
+The firm hired to develop the software for Pièces d’Auto Turcotte was bought out and the new owner decided to abandon the project.
+Eight shareholders, either partner at Pièces d’Auto Turcotte or close to the company, got together to acquire the code.
+It was the start of a new company, named ProgiPac.
+Among the new business partners were some of the company legends such as Gilles Héon, the visionary, François Paprosky, the technology pro, and Francine Dupont, the manager.
+ProgiPac first occupied the corner of a desk at Pièces d’Auto Turcotte, but the young start-up quickly grew and moved to Francine’s basement while Pièces d’Auto Turcotte continued to test-drive the new parts inventory software.
 The new associates were convinced that recycling centres would be very interested in their new inventory management system.

 Audeo